Santa Barbara County orders beaches to close for Fourth of July weekend - KEYT | KCOY

 Santa Barbara County orders beaches to close for Fourth of July weekend

-SANTA BARBARA COUNTY, Calif. - Santa Barbara County Public Health Officer Dr. Henning Ansorg issued a health officer order on Thursday that beaches are to be closed to the public over the July Fourth weekend.
+SANTA BARBARA COUNTY, Calif. — The Santa Barbara County Public Health Department issued an order on Thursday that closes all county beaches to the public over the Fourth of July weekend.

+“The threat of thousands coming to our community combined with our increased case counts lead us to make the decision to close our beaches,” Public Health Director Van Do-Reynoso said.

 This order is effective at 12:01 a.m. on Friday, July 3 through 11:59 p.m. on Sunday, July 5.